 - The Colosseum has a seating capacity of up to 50,000 spectators and was used for various events such as gladiatorial combat, public spectacles, theatre performances, animal hunts, executions, and more.

-- The Colosseum is now a UNESCO World Heritage Site and one of the world’s most popular tourist attractions.
+- The Colosseum is now a UNESCO World Heritage Site and one of the world’s most popular monuments and tourist attractions.

 The Leaning Tower of Pisa: Quick Facts

 - The Leaning Tower of Pisa is an iconic freestanding bell tower in Pisa, Italy, and is the campanile, or freestanding bell tower, of the Cathedral of Pisa.

 - The tower began to lean during construction in the 12th century due to an inadequate foundation on the ground, too soft on one side to support the structure’s weight properly.

 - The tower’s tilt angle has slowly decreased since 2001 due to efforts to stabilize it.

 Related Reading: Italian City with a Famous Tower: Top 12 to Visit